 The members of the Committee shall be appointed by the Governing Authority.
-The term of office of the Committee shall be co-terminous with the term of office of the Governing Authority.
-The Committee shall consist of six members-:
+Members will serve on the Committee for four years, or as long as their term of office on the Governing Authority in the case of those Committee members who are also members of Governing Authority.
+The Committee shall consist of five members comprised as follows:

-- each of whom is a member of the Governing Authority; - which shall include the Chairperson of the Governing Authority and the President ex-officio; - three of whom must be external members of the Governing Authority and - one of whom shall be a senior academic member of staff of the University
+- the Chairperson of the Governing Authority and the President as ex-officio members;- - two external members of the Governing Authority; and - one senior academic member of staff of the University nominated by the President.